wiloke1/veda-home-page/src/pages/pricing/index.md

       content: Veda is known for frequent updates and improvements.
 We are working hard every day to deliver new and dynamic features & templates every month.
+    - title: Will I be charged when the trial is up?
+      content: Our free trial doesn't require any payment information, so no, you won't be charged.
+    - title: What happens when my Veda trial ends?
+      content: After the trial, you still have access to the dashboard but all page design features will be blocked.
+But no worries, your published pages stay the same!
+    - title: How does Veda billing work?
+      content: Our monthly subscription is handled by Shopify along with its 30-day invoice.
+Please refer to Shopify's App Billing Cycles for more information.
 ---